Why doesn’t anyone like me?

 Again, respect doesn’t have to be a large gesture, but rather showing someone that you value their opinions, time, and feelings are essential.
 Without respect, it can be difficult to build a strong relationship with someone.

-18. Jealousy can be why people don’t like you
+18. People might be jealous & why people don’t like you

 19. You’re the office jerk and rude to people